Guide

 What actually makes a squid jig work in Australian water

 Whether you are throwing a 3.0, a 3.5 or something heavier for harder current, the jig still has to behave properly.
-A pro-grade squid jig needs to nail four things:

 Those four things matter more than flashy packaging because Australian squid anglers are often fishing real structure, not perfectly sheltered marina water.
 We are dealing with piers, weed beds, shallow reef edges, broken rock and changing tide lines.